andypiper/fsc_flogr/README.md

  * BMP085 barometric sensor
  * SD card breakout board

+Note that an SD card must be present when the Arduino sketch starts, or nothing will happen (as there is nowhere for the data to be written).

 ## Design information ##

-A Fritzing breadboard wiring diagram is included, in the design subdirectory.
+A Fritzing breadboard wiring diagram is included, in the `design` subdirectory.
 Note that not all of the components (specifically the Sparkfun SD card breakout board) are represented in Fritzing so wiring information is included in a sticky note instead with an approximate equivalent shown on the breadboard.

 ![wiring diagram](https://github.com/andypiper/fsc_flogr/raw/master/design/floggr_bb.png)

+## Output ##

+A small sample data file (CSV format) is included in the `output` directory, collected on the final prototype and used to demonstrate visualisation at #fschack during the final presentations.

 ## Future ##